HEM: a margin-based loss for visual categorisation tasks: Introduction

-The fact that specialised losses out-perform cross-entropy on certain tasks motivates the search for a better classification loss function, that can perform well on a range of tasks (\ie is general-purpose, rather than specialised).
-For simpler statististical models, margin based losses are known to show better generalisation behaviour \citep{CrammerSinger02}.
-We thus hypothesised that a margin-based loss should have advantageous properties compared to CE loss (as discussed in detail in \cref{sec-discussion}).
+For simpler statistical models, margin based losses \citep{CrammerSinger02} are known to be general-purpose and show better generalisation behaviour than CE loss.
+We hypothesised that similar advantages could be achieved for DNNs by using a margin based loss.
 Particularly, we expected a margin-based loss to train networks that were less susceptible to making over-confident predictions, and hence, that would be better able to distinguish known from unknown classes.
-Furthermore, we expected a margin-based loss to be less prone to over-writing previously learnt weights, and hence, be less susceptible to catastrophic forgetting in continuous learning and less prone to weights appropriate for the majority classes over-writing those for minority classes when training with imbalanced data.
-Hence, a margin-based loss is a promising candidate for a good general purpose classification loss function.
-However, the existing Multi-class Margin (MM) loss trains DNNs that have performance that is not competitive with CE loss (\cref{fig-summary}).
-We propose a fix for these training problems which yields a loss that generally works better than cross-entropy loss.
+Furthermore, a margin-based loss should be less prone to over-write previously learnt weights, which could reduce catastrophic forgetting in continuous learning and over-writing weights necessary to classify minority classes when training with imbalanced data.
+Hence, a margin-based loss is a promising candidate for a general-purpose classification loss function.
+However, the existing multi-class margin-based loss (MM) results in performance that is frequently much worse than that achieved with CE loss (\cref{fig-summary}).

-In \cref{sec-discussion} we identify issues with both CE and MM losses.
-Based on this analysis, we propose the high error margin (HEM) loss, a variant of Multi-class Margin loss that overcomes the training issues that have previously prevented margin-based losses from training high-performing DNNs (\cref{sec-HEM}).
-In extensive evaluations performed using more than eighteen different neural network architectures and eight different data-sets (ranging in size from MNIST to ImageNet1k), we show that HEM is competitive with or out-performs cross-entropy loss across a range of classification tasks (\cref{sec-results}).
+Here, we propose high error margin (HEM) loss, a new margin-based loss function that can be used as a general-purpose loss.
+To motivate our new loss we first describe issues with CE loss (\cref{sec-issues_with_CE}) and MM loss (\cref{sec-issues_with_MM}). \cref{sec-HEM} describes HEM loss which fixes the shortcomings of the existing losses that we have identified in our analysis in \cref{sec-analysis}.
+Finally, we present extensive evaluations performed using nineteen different neural network architectures (ranging in size from LeNet to Vit-B/16) trained on many different data-sets (ranging in size from MNIST to ImageNet1k).
+We find that HEM is competitive with or out-performs CE loss, and several specialised losses, across a range of classification tasks (\cref{sec-results}).
+Full details of CE and all the other existing loss functions that we consider are given in \cref{sec-loss_functions}.